nestauk/grjobs/README.md

 `git clone git@github.com:nestauk/grjobs.git`

-Then, you can create a virutal environment and install the relevant requirements by writing the following commands in your terminal:
+Then, you can create a virutal environment and install the relevant requirements (at the repo base) by writing the following commands in your terminal:

 `conda create --name grjobs` - to create the grjobs virtual environment